 The Hotel California album is the Eagles’ 5th studio album, and it was recorded by Bill Szymczyk at both Criteria Studios and the Record Plant during March-October 1976.
 The album was released Dec.
 8, 1976.
 The song Hotel California was released as a single on February 22, 1977.

-The song Hotel California was first performed live at Arizona State University in a concert on Oct.
+The song Hotel California was performed live for the first time at Arizona State University in a concert on Oct.
 15, 1976, which was four months before the song was officially released as a single.

 The album was Joe Walsh’s first album and Randy’s last Eagles album.
 Was the Hotel California chord progression copied from a Jethro Tull song?
 An audio interview with Ian Anderson of Jethro Tull and an audio of Jethro Tull’s song is near the bottom of this page.
 The Eagles received many awards for this album, and photos are below.